 Promising to make healthcare insurance less terrible is a humongous promise.
 Thankfully, Oscar’s user experience delivers.
 You just answer a few short questions to see your coverage options.

 The Story of PayPal, or how to pivot a business strategy

 Another important concept of Levy’s UX strategy is that you have to be able to iterate and pivot your business strategy.

-20 years after its inception, PayPal remains a shining example of company that aligned its user experience with its business strategy.
+20 years after its inception, PayPal remains a shining example of a company that aligned its user experience with its business strategy.
 But it’s business strategy wasn’t always so good.

 As the story goes, cofounders Peter Thiel and Max Levchin didn’t start the PayPal project as a way to transfer money.
-Instead, they were working on a library to encrypt various software that they can then license.
+Instead, they were working on a library to encrypt various software that they could then license.